Privacy Policy

 Some of our technology service providers may store or process data on servers located outside Australia (including the United States).
 Before disclosing personal information overseas, we take reasonable steps to ensure that the overseas recipient handles your information in accordance with the APPs (per APP 8) and that equivalent protections apply.

-Where health information is transferred outside Victoria, we comply with HPP 9 of the Health Records Act 2001 (Vic), ensuring that equivalent privacy protections are in place or that you have provided informed consent.
+Where health information is transferred outside NSW, we comply with HPP 14 of the Health Records and Information Privacy Act 2002 (NSW), ensuring that equivalent privacy protections are in place or that you have provided informed consent.

 We will inform you if we become aware that an overseas recipient has breached the APPs in relation to your information.